peterhry/peterhrynkow.com/resume.md

 title: "Resume"
 ---

-# Peter Hrynkow is a design savvy tech leader with a passion for building digital products that delight users and deliver value.
+# Peter Hrynkow is a design savvy tech leader with a passion for building digital products that users fall in love with.